TBOpen/shim-review/README.md

 -------------------------------------------------------------------------------
 yes.  https://github.com/rhboot/shim/releases/tag/15.4 (shim-15.4 release)

+plus selected patches of commits - see Dockerfile

 -------------------------------------------------------------------------------
 URL for a repo that contains the exact code which was built to get this binary:
 -------------------------------------------------------------------------------